elm-conf-us/2016.elm-conf.us/content/speaker/abadi-kurniawan.md

 ---

 Abadi is a senior developer at Engage Software, a St. Louis based software company.
 He has been writing Elm in production since March 2016.
-He also writes C# in the back-end.
-He’s the author of
-[Elm Credit Card](https://abadi199.github.io/elm-creditcard/) and [Elm Input Extra](http://package.elm-lang.org/packages/abadi199/elm-input-extra/latest/).
+He’s the author of [Elm Credit Card](https://abadi199.github.io/elm-creditcard/) and [Elm Input Extra](http://package.elm-lang.org/packages/abadi199/elm-input-extra/latest/).
-He’s a husband, and a father of the most adorable 2 year of boy.
+Outside of work, he spends time with his wife and son, and works on making his house smarter so he can spend more time with his family and less on doing chores.